renaissance-publishing/renaissance/content/chapters/21-races.md

         neither its actual basin nor the true extent of its powers nor its ultimate goals.
       - The Bulrush God answers very few supplicants; it is not known what draws it.
-No bind for it is known—unsurprisingly, for a spirit of its power.
+No bind for it is known — unsurprisingly, for a spirit of its power.
       - Conversely, the Bulrush God interferes little in the affairs of mortals and lesser spirits.
 Particularly, it has never used its